-The new vehicle break-in period should be completed before performing the brake burnish procedure, otherwise damage may occur to the powertrain/engine.
-See New Vehicle Break-In \Rightarrow 182.
+The new vehicle break-in period should be completed before performing the brake burnishing procedure or damage may occur to the powertrain/engine.
+See New Vehicle Break-In odor.
+The braking force and pedal travel may increase.
+After the procedure is complete, the brake pads may appear white at the rotor contact.